contrast-zone/t-rewriter.js/README.md

 Let's shed some light to grammars from a bit different point of view.
 Each grammar rule is an equivalent to a [function](https://en.wikipedia.org/wiki/Function_(mathematics)) mapping from the right rule side to the left rule side.
 We may consider a set of grammar rules as a complex function composition defined in a [declarative](https://en.wikipedia.org/wiki/Declarative_programming) way, while we may consider the staring sequence as the end result of the function.
 By walking down the grammar tree, we reach for different parameter setups for the function, and combination of those parameters is what is being matched by the input string that we try to parse.
 Looking from this angle, it seems reasonable to conceptualize a notion of abstraction variables that would reside within function parameters and a function result, enabling phrases to be instantiated by specific values on demand.
 Thus, we will extend our grammar language to support phrases that may contain variables, and we will name these kinds of phrases as "generic phrases".
 Inheriting formalisms from previous sections, generic phrases may form "generic phrase pairs", making an entrance to our new *type (phrase: generic, structure: pair) grammars*.

-To explain how generic phrases behave, let's consider the following productions that describe a set of integers:
+To explain how generic phrases behave, let's again consider the following productions that describe a set of integers:

     zero -> int
     int one -> int

-This grammar reflects [inductive definition](https://en.wikipedia.org/wiki/Inductive_type) of integers.
-When the starting sequence is `int`, the grammar successfully parses sequences like `zero` (being 0), `zero one` (being 1), `zero one one` (being 2), and so on.
 Further, let's add one more production to the above two, defining a function of incrementing by one:

-    increment( <X> ) -> <X> one
+    increment ( <X> ) -> <X> one

 In this example, we used variable `X` where we use point braces to denote that `X` is a variable, not a constant phrase.
-Starting with `int` sequence again, the grammar can now successfully parse sequences like `increment( zero one one one )`, as expected.
-This is because the right side of production `increment( <X> ) -> <X> one` successfully matches against the left side of production `int one -> int`, thus yielding a sequence `increment( int )`, reflecting substitution of `int` for `<X>`.
+Starting with `int` sequence again, the grammar can now successfully parse sequences like `increment ( zero one one one )`, as expected.
+This is because the right side of production `increment ( <X> ) -> <X> one` successfully matches against the left side of production `int one -> int`, thus reflecting substitution of `int` for `<X>`.

 It is possible to write any number of the same or different variables at within phrases.
 It is also possible to construct phrases consisted only of variables, which may find a use in a field of [combinatory logic](https://en.wikipedia.org/wiki/Combinatory_logic).
 In a case of repeated use of the same variable in the same phrase, during the phrase recognition, the same input fragment is required to match all of the same variable placeholders, like in an example:

     <Y> ^ 2 -> <Y> * <Y>

-Given a starting sequence `3 * 3`, we can successfully parse input `3 ^ 2` from this grammar.
+Given a starting sequence `3 * 3`, we can successfully parse input text `3 ^ 2` from this grammar.

-With these simple extensions to *generic phrases*, we are already reaching expression semantics which may be also exploited in building general [type systems](https://en.wikipedia.org/wiki/Type_system) without relying on any (usually separated) external resources.
+With these simple extensions to support *generic phrases*, we are already reaching expression semantics which we may use to build Turing complete grammars.

-#### 3.2.1. relation to lambda calculus

-[Lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) (also written as λ-calculus) is a formal system in mathematical logic for expressing computation based on function [abstraction](https://en.wikipedia.org/wiki/Abstraction_(computer_science)) and [application](https://en.wikipedia.org/wiki/Function_application) using variable binding and substitution.
-It is very simple, but powerful system.
-Among other uses it has found a way to be an inspiration for a lot of [functional programming languages](https://en.wikipedia.org/wiki/Functional_programming).
-In this section, we will show how to express lambda calculus constructs in *type (phrase: generic, structure: pair) grammars*.

-Syntax of lambda calculus is surprisingly simple.
-A lambda term is one or a combination of the following:

-- *variable in a form of:* `x`
-- *abstraction in a form of:* `λx.M` (where `x` is a variable; `M` is a lambda term)
-- *application in a form of:* `(M N)` (where `M` and `N` are lambda terms)

-Semantics of lambda calculus, written in a relaxed language, include

-- *α-conversion:* `(λx.M) -> (λy.M[x:=y])`
-- *β-reduction:* `((λx.M) N) -> (M[x:=N])`

-α-conversion is renaming of variables used to avoid [name collisions](https://en.wikipedia.org/wiki/Name_collision). β-reduction is actual operation carying process of replacing bound variables with the argument expression in the body of the abstraction.

-Because we are still lacking logical grammar metaprogramming elements, in this moment we are a good mile away from automation of expressing the above definitions and properties in our grammar language.
-However, related to what we have now, it is possible to manually translate any function abstraction and application rules that are equivalent to the lambda calculus operations.
-As an example, let's consider the following lambda abstractions assigned to function names `twice` and `double`, written in a relaxed language:

-    twice = λ x . x + x
-    double = λ x . x * x

-We convert the above lambda abstractions to our grammar language in the following way:

-    twice( <x> ) -> ( <x> + <x> )
-    double( <x> ) -> ( <x> * <x> )

-We may supply function results or their combination as a starting sequence to parse (correctly) applied parameters to (correctly) combined functions.
-For example, by supplying starting sequence `( 2 + 2 )` along the above productions, we can successfully parse input `twice( 2 )`.
-We may even combine results to produce expected combination of applied parameters to functions.
-Thus, supplying something like `( ( 2 * 2 ) + ( 2 * 2 ) )` as a starting sequence yields something like `twice( double( 2 ) )` as a parsing expectation.
-Beyond lambda calculus domain, we may also form bidirectional functions, in which case we have to assert a pair of productions flowing in both directions, like in `function( parameters ) -> result` rule paired with `result -> function( parameters )` rule.

 #### 3.2.2. pseudocode 2